asayers/cbdr/README.md

 also means that the confidence interval will take longer to shrink.
 This could just mean that your CI runs take longer; it could mean that they _never_ reach the required tightness.

+You probably only care about detecting _regressions_ and don't care about detecting improvements; in this case you can use a one-tailed confidence interval.

 ## What about measuring instruction count?